Main Content Region

 Bio

 Born in Montreal, Canada, Dr. Vanderburgh completed his PhD in Philosophy of Science at the University of Western Ontario, in London, Canada.
-He worked at Wichita State University from 2001-2014, teaching Philosophy and holding a series of administrative roles that included faculty development, directing the Honors program, and creating the Office for Faculty Development and Student Success.
-He moved to California State University, San Bernardino, in 2014, where he was Dean of Undergraduate Studies for two years and where he is now a Professor in the Department of Philosophy.
+He worked at Wichita State University in Kansas from 2001-2014, teaching Philosophy and holding a series of administrative roles that included faculty development, directing the Honors program, and creating the Office for Faculty Development and Student Success.
+He moved to California State University, San Bernardino, in 2014, where he served as Dean of Undergraduate Studies for two years and where he is now a Professor in the Department of Philosophy.
 In his spare time Vanderburgh enjoys cooking, racing sailboats, playing poker, and photography.

 Education